Getting lost in a new city

 Marco è in una città che non conosce e si perde.
 Chiede indicazioni alla signora Luisa per arrivare a piazza San Niccolò.

 Marco is in a city he doesn't know and gets lost.
-He asks Mrs. Luisa for directions to Piazza San Niccolò.
+He asks Mrs. Luisa for directions to get to San Niccolò Square.

 1. Marco: Buongiorno, signora!
 Mi scusi, può aiutarmi?
 Mi sono perso.
 (Good morning, ma'am!
 Excuse me, can you help me?
-I'm lost.)
+I got lost.)

 2. Luisa: Sì, certamente.
 Dove deve andare?
-(Yes, of course.
+(Yes, certainly.
 Where do you need to go?)

 3. Marco: Devo andare in piazza San Niccolò.
 Mi può dire la direzione?
-(I need to go to Piazza San Niccolò.
-Can you tell me the way?)
+(I have to go to San Niccolò Square.
+Can you tell me the direction?)

 4. Luisa: Ah sì, piazza San Niccolò.
 Guardi: deve andare sempre dritto di là e superare due incroci.
-(Ah yes, Piazza San Niccolò.
-Look: go straight from here and go past two intersections.)
+(Ah yes, San Niccolò Square.
+Look: you have to go straight ahead over there and pass two intersections.)

 6. Luisa: Lì c'è un parco.
 Poi gira a destra e va dritto finché non incontra una panetteria.
-(There is a park.
-Then turn right and keep going straight until you come to a bakery.)
+(There is a park there.
+Then turn right and go straight until you come across a bakery.)

 7. Marco: Va bene.
 La piazza è lì?
 (All right.
 Is the square there?)

 8. Luisa: No. Deve poi girare a sinistra e andare ancora dritto.
 Quando arriva in centro, gira a destra: lì c'è piazza San Niccolò.
-(No. After that you should turn left and continue straight.
-When you reach the town center, turn right: Piazza San Niccolò is there.)
+(No. Then you have to turn left and go straight again.
+When you arrive downtown, turn right: San Niccolò Square is there.)

 9. Marco: Grazie mille, è molto gentile.
 Arrivederci!
-(Thank you very much, that's very kind of you.
+(Thank you very much, you are very kind.
 Goodbye!)

 10. Luisa: Arrivederci!
 (Goodbye!)